 Legislative & Advocacy Agenda

-In FY2021, the Illinois Collaboration on Youth (ICOY) has several priorities that we will push this legislative session to ensure that children and youth have the tools and skills needed to thrive, and that the organizations serving them have the capacity and resources needed to serve young people and their families effectively.
+For the FY22 legislative session, Illinois Collaboration on Youth (ICOY) had several priorities that we will advanced to ensure that families, children, and young adults have the tools and skills needed to thrive, and that the organizations serving them have the capacity and resources needed to serve them effectively.
 Some of these priorities are ones in which ICOY is the leading partner, or champion, and others are priorities in which we are working as allies in coalition with others.
 As always, ICOY will engage with emerging issues that arise throughout the year when they align with our mission, vision, and values.

-Download a copy of ICOY's Legislative Agenda or read it in full below.
+Download a copy of ICOY's FY22 Legislative Agenda or read it in full below.

 Illinois General Assembly

 Human Services Workforce Crisis Package [Champion]

 - Human Service Professional Loan Repayment Program - Passed both Houses